ViktorKob/portfolio/README.md

 For anyone not wishing to employ me, this is an example of how I would build a micro-service based infrastructure, for looking up information in an environment centered around an HBASE index, using spring boot for implementation and GraphQL to expose the API.

+It is very much a work in progress, and I plan on adding new features continuously until I run out of ideas or get the job I want.

 ### Quick-and-dirty structural diagram
 ![Rough diagram of the services in the architecture and the flow of data](/images/rough_diagram.png)